14islands/r3f-scroll-rig/README.md

 const {
   isCanvasAvailable: boolean, // True if webgl is enabled and GlobalCanvas has been added to the page
-  hasVirtualScrollbar: boolean, // True if a smooth scrollbar is currently enabled onm the DOM content
+  hasSmoothScrollbar: boolean, // True if a smooth scrollbar is currently enabled onm the DOM content
   scaleMultiplier: number, // current viewport unit scaling = 1 by default
   reflow: () => void, // tigger re-calculation of elements position (called automatically on resize), () => void
   debug: boolean, // whether the GloblCanvas is in debug mode or not